 Hey, that’s really a good post on Travel in Delhi, i really like your blog as the information is very useful if you are a pet lover.

-Rajasthan has Rannthambore national park which is considered as the best of all place to spot a tiger in natural habitat.
-"Machli" a tigress from this same national park was believed to be the most photographed animal on Earth
+Rajasthan's Rannthambore National Park is considered as the best of all places to spot a tiger in its natural habitat.
+The tigress named "Machli" from this same national park was believed to be the most photographed animal on Earth.